De La Salle University: Recent history

-An Mk 2 grenade was detonated outside the southern portion of the DLSU campus in front of a popular burger shop along Taft Avenue on September 26, 2010, at around 5:05 pm by opposing rival Law fraternities, the same day as the Philippine Bar exams conducted by the university.
+A Mk 2 grenade was detonated outside the southern portion of the DLSU campus in front of a popular burger shop along Taft Avenue on September 26, 2010, at around 5:05 pm by opposing rival Law fraternities, the same day as the Philippine Bar exams conducted by the university.
 The blast injured 47 individuals, two of whom required limbs to be amputated.
 Anthony Leal Nepomuceno was indicted by the Philippine Department of Justice on April 29, 2011, on the charge of detonating the device.

 In 2012, De La Salle Canlubang was formally integrated with De La Salle University and became an extension of DLSU.
 It was inaugurated as the De La Salle University – Science & Technology Complex (DLSU–STC), and later renamed as the De La Salle University – Laguna Campus.
 In 2015, DLSU announced that it would open its Manila campus for senior high school students in response to the K–12 implementation.
 The Senior High School (SHS) classes officially opened on June 1, 2016.
 In December 2018, DLSU announced its plan to launch a new Learning Management System (LMS) called AnimoSpace, built based on the Canvas LMS software.
 AnimoSpace was officially launched on January 15, 2019.

 Campuses

 Manila

 The main campus is situated on a 5.45 ha lot at 2401 Taft Avenue, Malate, Manila.
-As part of the University Belt, several other colleges and universities, including St. Scholastica's College, Manila and Philippine Women's University, both located nearby.
+It is part of the University Belt with several other colleges and universities, including St. Scholastica's College, Manila and Philippine Women's University, which are both located nearby.
+Some buildings that are part of the campus are also situated at other nearby lots along Taft Avenue and at the nearby Fidel Reyes Street, formerly named Agno Street.

 The buildings have a combined floor area of 136685.98 m2.
 Six of the DLSU Manila campus buildings – Br.
 Andrew Gonzalez Hall, Don Enrique T. Yuchengco Hall, Enrique M. Razon Sports Center, Gokongwei Hall, Henry Sy Sr. Hall, and Velasco Hall – were funded and provided by DLSU alumni.
 Most of the buildings in the DLSU campus feature neoclassical design.
 These include: